 The Canning Basin is the largest sedimentary basin in Western Australia covering an area of some 530,000 sq kms.
 Geologically, the basin has similarities with highly productive Palaeozoic basins worldwide and is one of the few remaining areas in onshore Australia that is under-explored for petroleum.

 Buru Energy holds the dominant acreage position in the Canning Basin.
-In addition to the significant Ungani conventional Oilfield and the tight wet gas resources of the Laurel Formation, Buru Energy has an extensive and highly prospective exploration portfolio covering oil and gas prospects that are well defined on both 2D and 3D seismic.
+In addition to the significant conventional Ungani Oilfield and the tight wet gas resources of the Laurel Formation, Buru Energy has an extensive and highly prospective exploration portfolio covering oil and gas prospects that are well defined on both 2D and 3D seismic.
 The portfolio covers a range of prospect sizes and play types from proven Ungani lookalikes to high potential play types for oil and gas.
-The majority of these high value prospects are on 100% owned acreage providing significant currency for the introduction of partners.
-The forward program will target a multi-well exploration drilling program targeting Ungani trend prospects in 2018 subject to farmout/ funding arrangements.
+The majority of these high value prospects are on 50% owned acreage providing a significant equity position .

 In May 2018 Roc Oil Limited purchased a 50% interest in the Ungani Oilfield for a total cash payment of $64 million and agreed to farm in for a 50% interest in exploration permits EP 391, EP 428 and EP 436 by paying $20 million of a $25 million exploration program of up to four wells.